Cluster upgrades in Azure Cosmos DB for PostgreSQL

 Noteworthy Citus 11 changes:

-- Table shards may disappear in your SQL client.
-Their visibility is now controlled by citus.show_shards_for_app_name_prefixes.
+- Table shards might disappear in your SQL client.
+You can control their visibility using citus.show_shards_for_app_name_prefixes.

 - There are several deprecated features.